 Other types of filtration found in air purifiers:

-- Activated carbon filters: These filters have finely ground activated carbon, which features an electric charge capable of attracting things like odor particles.
+- Activated carbon filters: These filters consist of finely ground activated carbon, which has an electric charge capable of attracting things like odor particles.

 Do Air Purifiers Help with Allergies?